singularityware/singularityware.github.io/pages/docs/user-docs/user-guide.md

 ### Compatibility with standard work-flows, pipes and IO
 Singularity does its best to abstract the complications of running an application in a different environment then what is expected on the host.
 For example, applications or scripts within a Singularity container can easily be part of a pipeline that is being executed on the host.
-Singularity containers can also be executed from a batch script or other program (e.g. an HPC system's resource manager) naively.
+Singularity containers can also be executed from a batch script or other program (e.g. an HPC system's resource manager) natively.

 Some usage examples of Singularity can be seen as follows: